Lawson Peak Trail: Hiking, Scrambling and Climbing to the Summit

 Most hikers won’t find the rock scrambling at this point too difficult.

-Wear long pants if you don’t want to get your legs all scratched up, especially if you will be attempting to summit the peak.
+Wear long pants if you don’t want your legs to get scratched up, especially if you plan to summit the peak.
 If the trees and brush don’t get you, the ascent to the summit certainly will.

 Summiting Lawson Peak

-You’ll start your scramble for the summit by following the trail over and around the top of the mountain towards the northwest side of the peak.
-Next, continue moving south, working your way around the back of the granite peak.
+You’ll start your scramble for the summit by following the trail over and around the top of the mountain towards the northwest side.
+Next, continue moving south around the back of the granite peak.
 Then, as you reach the westernmost face of the peak, you’ll find the crack shown in the photo below.

 Once you find it, prepare to grab ahold of anything you can as you climb your way up each of the three stone steps leading to the cave above.

 There is an opening in the roof towards the back of the cave.
-Climb through to the next level, and you’ll be standing at the base of your last scramble to the summit.
+Climb through the cave to the next level, and you’ll be at the base of your last scramble to the summit.
 Choose a direction and start climbing.

 Congratulations!
 You’ve just reached the summit of Lawson Peak.